the-t-in-rtf/gpii-testem/docs/testem-component.md

 # Component Invokers

 ## `{gpii.testem}.handleTestemStart(config, data, callback)`
+* `config`: The configuration information Testem exposes as part of its lifecycle.
+* `data`: The data Testem exposes as part of its lifecycle.
+* `callback`: A function to be called when it is safe for Testem to run tests.
+If you do not call this callback, Testem will hang indefinitely before running tests.
+* Returns: Nothing.

 An invoker which is called before testem begins its test run.
 Used to start test fixtures, instrument code, and perform other preparatory work.
 See ["The Testem Event Lifecycle"](testem-lifecycle.md) for more details.

 ## `{gpii.testem}.handleTestemExit(config, data, callback)`
+* `config`: The configuration information Testem exposes as part of its lifecycle.
+* `data`: The data Testem exposes as part of its lifecycle.
+* `callback`: A function to be called when it is safe for Testem to exit.
+If you do not call this callback, you will not be able to quit Testem without killing the process.
+* Returns: Nothing.

 An invoker which is called when Testem has completed all tests.
 Used to stop test fixtures, prepare reports, and remove temporary content.
 See ["The Testem Event Lifecycle"](testem-lifecycle.md) for more details.